Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Extension to General CQs

-Comparing the above to serial DP, we may now have multiple terminals (i.e., leaves in the tree) that are initialized with 0 weight, but we still have only one single root node.
-Additionally, a minimum-weight solution now contains other subtree solutions that achieve themselves minimum weight for their respective subproblems.
+Comparing the above with serial DP, we now have multiple terminal states (i.e., leaves in the tree) that are initialized with zero weight, but we still have only one single root node.
+A minimum-weight solution contains other subtree solutions that themselves achieve minimum weight for their respective subproblems.

+The correctness of the T-DP algorithm is well-established; for example, it is a special case of the InsideOut algorithm for Functional Aggregate Queries~\cite{abo16faq}.
+We give here an independent proof:

 \begin{proposition}[T-DP] \Cref{eq:TDP_recursion} finds a solution that minimizes \cref{eq:cost_treeDP}. \end{proposition} \begin{proof} We show by induction on the tree stages in reverse serial order that for all nodes $v \in V$: